vic-ma/howtodismantle.github.io/_posts/2023-10-11-MS-Graph-Access-the-companys-room-calendars.md

 {% endhighlight %}

 Note that the `#[ActiveRoom]#` part is how we use our `ActiveRoom` variable to modify this API call for the room that is currently selected.

+Check out the [official documentation](https://learn.microsoft.com/en-us/graph/api/user-list-events) for more information about this endpoint.

 ## Create the table control which displays the events of a room